myrasaet/Fragrance_Advisor/README.md

 This is Fragrance Advisor - a smart fragrance recommender system.

 ## About the Dataset
-This repo uses the Fragantica Dataset from https://www.kaggle.com/datasets/ajithumer/parisdata
+This repo uses the scraped data from https://www.parfumo.com/

-## Usage
-to follow...